-- Bike Lanes: Extension of bike lanes through intersection - Bus Turnouts: Construction of a bus turnout as a new feature. - Lowers density: Addition of through travel lanes. - Channels traffic: Addition and/or extension of turn pockets (other than free right turn). - Free right turn: installation of new free right or conversion of an existing right turn to free right - Protected/permissive left turn: Convert from protected to protected/permissive - Pedestrian Facilities: Placement of a new sidewalk if none currently exists.
+- Bike Lanes: Extension of bike lanes through intersection - Bus Turnouts: Construction of a bus turnout as a new feature. - Lowers density: Addition of through travel lanes. - Channels traffic: Addition and/or extension of turn pockets (other than free right turn). - Free right turn: installation of new free right or conversion of an existing right turn to free right - Protected/permissive left turn: Convert from protected to protected/permissive

-- Grade separations: Street to street grade separations and do not apply to rail grade separation projects which are covered by the grade separation program category. - Sustainability Elements: Includes the use of recycled materials during the roadway construction process (recycled aggregate or rubberized asphalt) or the installation of solar lighting within the roadway cross section.
-Other elements of sustainability may be considered on a case by case basis. - Water Conservation: Includes elements that reduce water consumption.
-Such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist. - Safety Improvements: Project features that increase the safety of pedestrians.
+- Pedestrian Facilities: Placement of a new sidewalk if none currently exists. - Grade separations: Street to street grade separations and do not apply to rail grade separation projects which are covered by the grade separation program category. - Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
+Other elements of sustainability may be considered on a case by case basis.
+Points are awarded at construction phase only. - Safety Improvements: Project features that increase the safety of pedestrians.
 These elements can include the new installation of: median barriers, curb extensions, residential traffic diverters, pedestrian crossing islands, pedestrian activated signals, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
 Other elements of safety may be considered on a case by case basis.